Lisle Village Board Approves 2021-2022 Budget that Invests in Infrastructure, Maintains High Level of Municipal Services, and Prepares for the Future

 “I am thankful to my fellow elected officials and our Village staff for working together to develop a budget that continues to provide excellent services to Lisle residents, maintains critical infrastructure, and is forward-looking in supporting the community into the future,” said Mayor Christopher Pecak.
 “The budget continues the delivery of high-quality municipal services, makes strategic investments in information technology, economic development, and maintains support for public safety.”

 Village Manager Eric Ertmoed added, “The Village was able to quickly respond to the impacts of the pandemic and provide support to the Lisle community through the challenges it presented.
-The Village’s relief programs for businesses most significantly impacted by the pandemic are one of many examples where the Village Board worked diligently to craft solutions that would help.
+The Village’s relief programs for businesses most significantly impacted by the pandemic is one of many examples where the Village Board worked diligently to craft solutions that would help.
 Due to the Village’s standing as a financially resilient and responsible organization, we have been fortunate to be able to accomplish that while continuing momentum in addressing the strategic priorities established by the Village Board.”

 Items appearing in the budget also emphasize the Village’s commitment to attracting and facilitating quality economic development as well as efforts to emerge from the COVID-19 pandemic.
 The expenditure budget also includes $350,000 in funding for the Lisle Economic Development Partnership and $6,420,364 in capital improvement projects.
 The budget for capital projects is $3,302,564 more than the previous year and reflects an investment in stormwater, roadway and information technology infrastructure.
 The key projects and initiatives encapsulated by the budget further the fulfillment of the Village’s mission, vision and values.